IBM has announced it is liberating its Watson AI services to work across any cloud platform.

 The services will be linked to rival, non-IBM clouds using Kubernetes, again potentially opening up more opportunities for open-source developers.

-- The best cloud computing services of 2018
+- These are the best cloud computing services available